chadwickbureau/chadwick/doc/cwgame.rst

 Many of these extended fields are defined to match fields which appear in the Retrosheet gamelogs.

+The batting, pitching, and fielding totals reported by :program:`cwgame` are team totals.
+For per-game statistics for individual players, use :ref:`cwdaily <cwtools.cwdaily>`.

 .. note::
    :program:`cwgame` guarantees that the standard field numbers will match those used by BGAME.
 Standard field numbers therefore can